kuangyu0801/kuangyu0801.github.io/README.md

 - The computing power of hardware is more than enough

 ## **6. When were you most satisfied in your job?**
+The time we have our first 5G test chip back!
+## **7. What can you do for us that other candidates can't?**

 # Why do you want to study another master in Germany
 - I like the education